alinpr18/autoclick/README.md

 # autoclick

 Automatic clicks in any position in the room.
-Run the command `:autoclick` to activate
+Type `:autoclick` to start

 ## Steps